nickmackenzie/dont-get-zohod/pages/Deluge/Strings/generate-UUID.md

+---
+title: Generate a UUID-esque in Deluge
+description: Learn how to generate a UUID-esque string in Deluge.
+---
 # Generate a UUID\* in Deluge

 This script lets you generate a UUID-_esque_ string.
 It is not truly unique as all numbers are random from a static range.